Origenism: Soteriology

 Origen theorized that all rational beings benefit from the redemption, stating: "We think that the goodness of God, through the mediation of Christ, will bring all creatures to one and the same end", resulting in universal restoration.

-The main error of Origenism includes denying the eternity of Hell "...by a general rehabilitation of the damned, including, apparently, Satan."
+The main error, according to Catholic doctrine, of Origenism includes denying the eternity of Hell "...by a general rehabilitation of the damned, including, apparently, Satan."
 This error, while not considered a formal heresy, was condemned at a synod in 548 AD, which was subsequently confirmed by Pope Vigilius.

+Transmigration of Rational Souls

+Jerome of Stridon reported that Origen used Jacob's Ladder in Genesis as an allegory for a complex system of transmigration of rational natures between the ethereal bodies of angels, aerial bodies of daemons, and "gross" bodies of men and possibly animals.
+"That is to say, after they have borne the discipline of punishment and torture for a longer or a shorter time in human bodies, they may again reach the angelic pinnacles from which they have fallen.
+Hence it may be shown that we men may change into any other reasonable beings, and that not once only or on emergency but time after time; we and angels shall become demons if we neglect our duty; and demons, if they will take to themselves virtues, may attain to the rank of angels."
+Although an analogy to the story of Jacob's Ladder is not explicitly referred to in Origen's "On First Principles", the latter half of the first of four books comprising the work primarily focuses on using scripture and philosophical reasoning to justify the very same doctrine of transmigration of rational souls reported by Jerome.

 Sacramentology

 Origen believed in the necessity of infant baptism.
 Origen did not mention that the eucharist is a means of forgiveness.

 Canon

-Eusebius also records 22 canonical books of the Hebrews given by Origen of Alexandria: The twenty-two books of the Hebrews are the following: That which is called by us Genesis; Exodus; Leviticus; Numbers; Jesus, the son of Nave (Joshua book); Judges and Ruth in one book; the First and Second of Kings (1 Samuel and 2 Samuel) in one; the Third and Fourth of Kings (1 Kings and 2 Kings) in one; of the Chronicles, the First and Second in one; Esdras (Ezra–Nehemiah) in one; the book of Psalms; the Proverbs of Solomon; Ecclesiastes; the Song of Songs; Isaiah; Jeremiah, with Lamentations and the epistle (of Jeremiah) in one; Daniel; Ezekiel; Job; Esther.
+Eusebius also records 22 canonical books of the Hebrews given by Origen: The twenty-two books of the Hebrews are the following: That which is called by us Genesis; Exodus; Leviticus; Numbers; Jesus, the son of Nave (Joshua book); Judges and Ruth in one book; the First and Second of Kings (1 Samuel and 2 Samuel) in one; the Third and Fourth of Kings (1 Kings and 2 Kings) in one; of the Chronicles, the First and Second in one; Esdras (Ezra–Nehemiah) in one; the book of Psalms; the Proverbs of Solomon; Ecclesiastes; the Song of Songs; Isaiah; Jeremiah, with Lamentations and the epistle (of Jeremiah) in one; Daniel; Ezekiel; Job; Esther.
 And besides these there are the Maccabees.

 Some suspect that epistle of Jeremiah is interpolated to the canon list or also includes the book of Baruch.

 Origen refers to doubts about the author of the book of Hebrews but accepted it as inspired, he also refers to doubts concerning the canonicity of the Book of Wisdom and 2 Peter.